Paolo Inselvini

 Paolo Inselvini (born 5 October 1994) is an Italian politician who was elected a Member of the European Parliament (MEP) in 2024.
 A member of Brothers of Italy (FdI), he sits with the European Conservatives and Reformists (ECR).

 Early life and career

-Inselvini joined Brothers of Italy in 2013.
+Inselvini was born in Brescia.
+He joined Brothers of Italy in 2013.
 He was named leader of the party in Brescia in 2020, and was a candidate for the Chamber of Deputies in Lombardy 3 - 02 in the 2022 election.
 He is the current president of the National Youth in Lombardy.